 It is back and the countdown is on for the Arklow Rocks Fun 3 day Summer Camp.
-From Tuesday 25th to Thursday 27th July.
+From Tuesday 24th to Thursday 26th July.
 All boys and girls welcome up to ages 12.
 We have more games packed into this camp and a few surprises.
 Not to be missed!

 Camp includes fun games, skill challenges (although no previous skill necessary!) and all run by qualified coaches.

 Cannot wait to see you all!

 - Arklow Rocks Parnells Hurling and Camogie Summerr Camp is open to children between the ages of 5 to 12.

 - The hours of the camps are 10.00am to 2.00pm on Tuesday, Wednesday and Thursday, 24th to 26th July.
 Please be punctual dropping off and collecting your children.